CONCATENATE vs CONCAT in Excel (2 Ideal Examples)

 Read More: How to Concatenate with Space in Excel

-CONCATENATE vs CONCAT Functions in Excel: 2 Ideal Examples
+CONCATENATE vs. CONCAT Functions in Excel: 2 Ideal Examples

 2 Ideal Examples of CONCATENATE vs CONCAT in Excel

-The first difference between these two functions is based on their availability.
 Users can find the CONCATENATE function in all older versions of Excel from Excel 2007, including the new ones like Microsoft 365.
 It is the predecessor of the CONCAT function.

-On the other hand, you will find the CONCAT function in only the Excel 2019, Excel 2021, and Microsoft 365 versions.
-They introduced this function to solve the limitations of its predecessor.
+You will find the CONCAT function only in Excel 2019, Excel 2021, and Microsoft 365 versions.

 Read More: How to Concatenate Apostrophe in Excel